Arthroscopic Knee Surgery—Is a Knee Scope Right for You?

 - Treat knee sepsis (infection)

 Following a knee arthroscopy, there may be some swelling in the knee, which should subside within a few days to a few weeks.
 Most patients are encouraged to perform specific exercises to promote recovery.
 For instance, it can be especially helpful to strengthen the thigh muscles (quadriceps and hamstrings), which support the knee joint.
 Swimming and cycling are low-impact options that can be very effective.
-Depending on the specifics of the knee issue and surgical procedure, a full recovery may be achieved within four to six weeks (more complex surgeries can take several months).
+Depending on the specifics of the knee issue and the surgical procedure, a full recovery may be achieved within four to six weeks (a full recovery from a complex surgical procedure can take up to several months).